segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/index.md

 The Alias method combines two unassociated user identities.
 Segment usually handles aliasing automatically when you call `identify` on a user, however some tools require an explicit `alias` call.

-This is an advanced method, but it is required to manage user identities successfully in *some* Segment destinations like [Kissmetrics](/docs/connections/destinations/catalog/kissmetrics/#alias) and [Mixpanel](/docs/connections/destinations/catalog/mixpanel/#alias). <!-- TODO: LR Dests question: is this still true?
+This is an advanced method, but it's required to manage user identities successfully in *some* Segment destinations like [Kissmetrics](/docs/connections/destinations/catalog/kissmetrics/#alias) and [Mixpanel](/docs/connections/destinations/catalog/mixpanel/#alias). <!-- TODO: LR Dests question: is this still true?
 Is there a list of the ones that require this?-->

 The Alias method follows the format below: